buffer/thug/README.rst

 Documentation
 -------------

-Documentation about Thug installation and usage can be found [here] (http://thug-honeyclient.readthedocs.io/).
+Documentation about Thug installation and usage can be found [here](http://thug-honeyclient.readthedocs.io/).

 Contributions